halaxa/json-machine/README.md

 ![](img/logo.png)
 # JSON Machine

-Json Machine is a Fast, efficient and easy-to-use JSON stream parser based on coroutines developed for unpredictably long JSON streams or documents.
+Json Machine is a fast, efficient and easy-to-use JSON stream parser based on coroutines developed for unpredictably long JSON streams or documents.
 Main features are:

 - Ease of use.
 Just iterate JSON of any size with `foreach`.
 No events and callbacks.